authenticat/authenticat/README.md

 Uses [http basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) for sign-in.
 Returns a token if authentication is successful.

+**If the user name/password combination is incorrect (i.e. wrong password for the given username), the response object will contain a value set to true that can be used on the client side to notify the username/password combination is incorrect.**  ```res.data.wrongPassOrUser: true```

 Example (using superagent-cli and the server above):
  ```
 superagent localhost:3000/api/signin -u someUser:somePassword